jbmikk/pars/README.md

     cmake .. -DTRACE=ON
     make

-You can also run test.sh to run all tests.
+You can also run test.sh to run all tests and grammars.sh to run test grammars.